-I really love making my own wild game bratwurst.
+I love making my own wild game bratwurst.
 This Italian Bratwurst recipe is one of the most versatile options that we make.
 Italian Sausage is a family favorite of ours and this sausage can be used in a variety of dishes.
 We almost always package bulk sausage in addition to stuffing links when making this recipe.

 Again, like many of my other brat recipes, I normally don’t like to add plain pork or beef fat to this recipe.
-I have found that the addition of the fatty pork meat is just enough to do the trick, and the cost is not much different.
+I have found that the addition of fatty pork meat is just enough to do the trick, and the cost is not much different.

 This recipe makes 24 lbs. of brats.
 I typically like to make 25 lb. batches.